usgs/wdfn-blog/content/operationalpull.md

 *Each user story does not represent a real person.
 The stories reflect real user experiences and are based on our decades-long experience with our users.*

-# How do Operationalized Pull users interact with USGS water information?
+# How Do Operationalized Pull Users Interact with USGS Water Information?

 We know you want to easily look at USGS data alongside other sources of data, including state and local water information.
 When users